What is the OPAC?

 These groups have no added authority over OPAC itself.
 The topical working groups are ad hoc subgroups and are named to address specific issues.
 Members of these groups are members of OPAC or may be any other individuals with knowledge of the issues.
 All decisions and positions of OPAC are developed and made or taken by the entire council.

 The OPAC Executive Committee is defined in the Operating Procedures as the Chair, Vice Chair, STAC Chair, Governor's Office Representative and an At-Large Voting OPAC Member.
-These individuals are presently Scott McMullen, David Allen, Shelby Walker, Gabriela Goldfarb, and a Jena Carter.
+These individuals are presently Walter Chuck, Jena Carter, Shelby Walker, Jason Miner, and a Richard Heap.
 The Executive Committee meets between OPAC meetings to develop agendas for the larger group, and to address other administrative issues as needed.

 Federal Liaison Committee